ganrad/openai-api-router/frontend/README.md

 3. Configure AI chat applications.

-   The AI Chat Application can be used to interact with multiple AI Applications which have been configured with the AI Services Gateway (a.k.a backend).
+   The AI Chat Application can be used to interact with one or more AI Applications which have been configured with the AI Services Gateway (a.k.a backend).

    Update default parameter values in the provided sample application configuration file - `app-config.json`.
-Configure AI chat applications as per your needs.
+Configure AI Applications as per your requirements.

    For each AI application, specify correct values for all required parameters.
 Many of the application parameters are identical to parameters exposed by Azure OpenAI Chat Completion REST API.
 Hence refer to the [Azure OpenAI API documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference) for description and usage information on *model_params* and *search_params*.